| Fairs & Festival

 idol is removed from its stand for immersion, it is besought for

+the welfare of the household and its members.
 Three days of Chovoth means, days of great rejoicing for children.

 Girls collect different types and shapes of leaves for Gauri, Mahadev